APAPA INTERNSHIP PROGRAMS

 Aidan Kato

-After completing his APAPA internship, Aidan Kato graduated from UC Davis and took a job with a public affairs firm in Sacramento.
-Through this firm, Aidan had the opportunity to work with a number of political campaigns across the country.
-Aidan has used many of the skills he learned as an APAPA intern to help his firm's clients win local, state, and federal elections.
+After completing his APAPA internship, Aidan Kato graduated from UC Davis and started working with a public affairs firm in Sacramento.
+Through this firm, Aidan had the opportunity to support a number of political campaigns across the country.
+He has applied the skills he learned as an APAPA intern to help his firm's clients win local, state, and federal elections.

 Megan Pagaduan

-Megan first joined APAPA as an intern in the Spring 2021 program, and continued on as a Program Manager.
-She graduated from UC Berkeley with Highest Honors in Political Science, and worked at the U.S. Attorney’s Office in San Francisco, focusing on civil rights, and corporate and securities fraud.
-She is currently pursuing her law degree at the University of Michigan Law School.
+Megan graduated from UC Berkeley with Highest Honors in Political Science, and is pursuing law school at the University of Michigan.
+Through the intership program, she worked at the U.S. Attorney’s Office in San Francisco, focusing on civil rights, and corporate and securities fraud.
+She credits the internship program for inspiring her to pursue a legal career.

 Jade Faircloth